 My motto: Empower the learner.

-I write, speak, and advocate around the world for authentic learning using technology.
-I’m co-author of Invent To Learn: Making, Tinkering, and Engineering in the Classroom, a new book advocating innovative learning using modern technology, real world design principles, and hands-on experiences.
-The book has been hailed as the “bible of the Maker Movement in schools”.
+I write, speak, and advocate around the world for authentic, future-focused learning.
+I’m co-author of Invent To Learn: Making, Tinkering, and Engineering in the Classroom, a book advocating innovative learning using modern technology, real world design principles, and creative, hands-on experiences.
+The book has been hailed as the “bible of the maker movement in schools.”

-I keynote national and international education and technology conferences in areas ranging from the Maker Movement in education, student leadership, digital citizenship, games in education, project-based and inquiry-based learning with technology, gender issues in education, and new advances in science, math, engineering and technology (STEM) education.
+I keynote national and international education and technology conferences in areas ranging from the maker movement in education, the impact of the coming 4th industrial revolution, project-based and inquiry-based learning with technology, gender issues in education, and new advances in STEM and STEAM education.

 I consult with educators and school organizations to develop inclusive new curriculum and spaces that inspire invention and design across all subject areas.
 Together, we can craft professional development opportunities that drive meaningful, practical change in K-12 classrooms.

-I also consult with selected companies seeking to understand how their products can support meaningful hands-on learning experiences in formal and informal education spaces.
+I also consult with selected companies seeking to understand how their practices and products can support meaningful learning experiences in formal and informal education spaces.

 About me: My resume/CV, bio, and other stories.